Lithicsoft/Neutron/README.md

 ## How to Contribute

 We welcome contributions from developers and enthusiasts alike.
 If you're interested in improving MonoSearch or adding new features, feel free to fork the repository and submit a pull request with your changes.
+You can learn more with our wiki.

 ## Getting Started

-To get started with MonoSearch, simply clone the repository to your local machine and follow the setup instructions provided in the documentation.
+To get started with MonoSearch, simply clone the repository to your local machine and follow the setup instructions provided in the wiki.

 ## Feedback and Support